- Itemized Deductions

 113 Income from Dealer Disposition of Property - Allows an adjustment for certain income from dealer dispositions of property made on or after January 1, 2009.
 In the year of disposition the adjustment will be a subtraction for gain attributable to installment payments to be made in future taxable years provided that (i) the gain arises from an installment sale for which federal law does not permit the dealer to elect installment reporting of income, and (ii) the dealer elects installment treatment of the income for Virginia purposes on or before the due date prescribed by law for filing the taxpayer's income tax return.
 In subsequent taxable years the adjustment will be an addition for gain attributable to any payments made during the taxable year with respect to the disposition.
 In the years following the year of disposition, the taxpayer would be required to add back the amount that would have been reported under the installment method.
 Each disposition must be tracked separately for purposes of this adjustment.

-114 Prepaid Funeral, Medical, and Dental Insurance Premiums - You may be allowed a deduction of payments for (i) a prepaid funeral insurance policy that covers you or (ii) medical or dental insurance premiums for any person for whom you may claim a deduction for such premiums under federal income tax laws.
+114 Prepaid Funeral, Medical, or Dental Insurance Premiums - You may be allowed a deduction of payments for (i) a prepaid funeral insurance policy that covers you or (ii) medical or dental insurance premiums for any person for whom you may claim a deduction for such premiums under federal income tax laws.
 To qualify for this deduction, you must be age 66 or older with earned income of at least $20,000 for the taxable year and federal adjusted gross income not in excess of $30,000 for the taxable year.
 The deduction is not allowed for any portion of premiums for which you have been reimbursed, have claimed a deduction for federal income tax purposes, have claimed another Virginia income tax deduction or subtraction, or have claimed a federal income tax credit or any Virginia income tax credit.

 199 Other - Enclose an explanation for other deductions.

 Computation of Virginia Bank Franchise Tax Deduction